LuEtcheverry/academic_web/content/_index.md

 <!--<img align="right" src="luciana_etcheverry_n1.jpg" width = 30> -->

 I am a fifth-year Ph.D. candidate in the Department of Economics at the University of Oregon.
-I study development and labor economics utilizing myriad of applied microeconometric techniques.
-I focus on issues relating to family policies, financial inclusion and crime.
+Utilizing multiple applied microeconometric techniques, I study development and labor economics.
+My research focuses on program and policy evaluation in the areas of paid family leave, early childhood development, financial inclusion and crime.

-Fields of Study: Development Economics, Labor Economics, Applied Econometrics, Gender Economics.
+Fields of Study: Applied Econometrics, Labor Economics, Development Economics, Gender Economics.

-I will be available on the job market in the 2020-2021 academic year.
+I am currently a job market candidate and available for interviews.
 {{< figure >}}
 {{< figure >}}